NetickNetworking/NetickDocumentation/articles/networked-state.md

 ```

 > [!Note]
-> `string` is not supported as a type that can used inside a struct.
+> `string` is not supported as a type that can be used inside a struct.
 Use `NetworkString` instead.

 ## Replication Relevancy